AntonHarbers/Binary-Search-Tree-Demo/README.md

 # odin-binary-search-tree

-Write a find function which accepts a value and returns the node with the given value.

 Write a levelOrder function which accepts another function as a parameter. levelOrder should traverse the tree in breadth-first level order and provide each node as the argument to the provided function.
 This function can be implemented using either iteration or recursion (try implementing both!).
 The method should return an array of values if no function is given.
 Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (as you saw in the video).

 Write inorder, preorder, and postorder functions that accept a function parameter.
 Each of these functions should traverse the tree in their respective depth-first order and yield each node to the provided function given as an argument.
 The functions should return an array of values if no function is given.